Carnagion/dissertation/diss/diss.typ

 This imposes further constraints on the take-off times of these aircraft since de-icing fluid only remains effective for a certain period of time -- called the Holdover Time (HOT) -- during which the aircraft must take off.
 Such constraints -- which are further detailed in @section:problem-description -- affect the order on which aircraft land or take-off, which in turn affects the delays for each aircraft as well as the overall runway utilisation.

-Prior approaches to runway sequencing have mainly focused on the problem in isolation or considered solved runway sequencing and de-icing in a decomposed or partially integrated manner -- i.e. generating solutions for the two problems independently of each other and then combining them.
+Prior approaches to runway sequencing have mainly focused on the problem in isolation or consider runway sequencing and de-icing in a decomposed or partially integrated manner -- i.e. generating solutions for the two problems independently of each other and then combining them.
 Many of these approaches are discussed in @section:literature.
 However, solutions that integrate runway sequencing with other problems -- such as the integrated runway sequencing and ground movement problem explored by #cite(<atkin-hybrid-metaheuristics>, form: "prose") -- have shown that the availability of more information from their integration can offer key insights into simplifying the problem(s) and produce better solutions overall.
 It is therefore important to investigate the feasibility of an integrated approach to runway sequencing and de-icing and evaluate its effectiveness by comparing it to fully decomposed or partially integrated approaches.